microsoft/azure-spring-boot/documentdb/azure-documentdb-spring-boot-starter/README.md

     [Note] if both way appplied,
 - Custom collection Name.
    By default, collection name will be class name of user domain class.
 To customize it, add annoataion `@Document(collection="myCustomCollectionName")` to your domain class, that's all.
+- Supports [Azure Cosmos DB partition](https://docs.microsoft.com/en-us/azure/cosmos-db/partition-data).
+To specify a field of your domain class to be partition key field, just annotate it with `@PartitionKey`.
+When you do CRUD operation, pls specify your partition value.
+For more sample on partition CRUD, pls refer to [test here](./test/java/com/microsoft/azure/spring/data/documentdb/repository/AddressRepositoryIT.java)

 ## Sample Code
 Please refer to [sample project here](../azure-documentdb-spring-boot-starter-sample).